-Or they could last much longer.
+Or, assignments could last much longer.

 Though controversial, working a strike travel assignment has its benefits.
 Because of the high demand, you may make more in two days than you would in an entire week.
 The base pay will be slightly above the normal wage, but the overtime may be double or even triple the normal rate.

-On the other hand, you may be faced with an environment that is short-staffed and even hostile.
+On the other hand, you may be faced with an environment that is short staffed and even hostile.